-This summer, a group of faculty and partners worked together to review two key assessments that will be used across the advanced programs aligned to the new CAEP standards for advanced programs.
-We plan to pilot those assessments beginning in the Fall 2019 semester and meet with our advisory committee to review the assessments and determine content validity using the Lawshe method.
-The piloted assessments will be scored by two or more faculty members and the data will be compared to establish inter- rater reliability.
+An example of diverse stakeholder involvement in EPP decision-making was developing and validating the instrument used to score the action research project that is the capstone project for those earning an MAED or Education Specialist Degree.
+In the summer of 2019, a group of faculty and partners worked together to review two key assessments used across the advanced programs aligned to the new CAEP standards for advanced programs.
+We piloted those assessments beginning in the Fall 2019 semester and meet with our advisory committee to review the assessments and determine content validity using the Lawshe method.
+We had planned to convene the advisory committee again in the Spring of 2020, however, the COVID pandemic interfered with those plans.
+The advisory committee convened in the Fall 2020 to complete the Lawshe validation method based on the revisions suggested in the first round.
+The data indicate that the new assessment has content validity.
+In order to establish reliability, the instrument will be used to score the capstone project.
+Two faculty members will score the capstone and the data will be compared to establish inter- rater reliability.
 We will continue to collect data on the assessments and make changes based on a review of the data obtained.